Éric Rohmer: 1972–1987: Adaptations and Comedies and Proverbs

-The fifth "Comedy and Proverb" was The Green Ray in 1986.
-Rohmer explained that "I was struck by the naturalness of television interviews.
+The fifth "Comedy and Proverb" is The Green Ray (1986).
+Rohmer said: "I was struck by the naturalness of television interviews.
 You can say that here, nature is perfect.
 If you look for it, you find it because people forget the cameras."
-As was becoming his custom in pre-production, Rohmer gathered his cast together to discuss the project and their characters, but then allowed each actor to invent their own dialogue.
-Rohmer stated that lead actress Marie Rivière "is the one who called the shots, not only by what she said, but by the way she'd speak, the way she'd question people, and also by the questions her character evoked from the others."
+As was becoming his custom in pre-production, Rohmer gathered his cast together to discuss the project and their characters but then allowed each actor to invent their own dialogue.
+Rohmer said lead actress Marie Rivière "is the one who called the shots, not only by what she said, but by the way she'd speak, the way she'd question people, and also by the questions her character evoked from the others."
 The film was shot chronologically and in 16mm so as to be "as inconspicuous as possible, to have Delphine blend into the crowd as a way, ultimately, of accentuating her isolation."
-Rohmer also instructed his cinematographer Sophie Maintigneux to keep technical aspects of the shoot to a minimum so as to not interrupt or distract the actors.
-The film's only major expense was a trip to the Canary Islands in order to film the green rays there.
-Rohmer chose to première the film on Canal Plus TV, a pay-TV station that paid $130,000 for the film, which was only one fifth of its budget.
-Rohmer stated that "Cinema here will survive only because of television.
+Rohmer also instructed his cinematographer, Sophie Maintigneux, to keep technical aspects of the shoot to a minimum so as to not interrupt or distract the actors.
+The film's only major expense was a trip to the Canary Islands to film the green rays there.
+Rohmer chose to première the film on Canal Plus TV, a pay-TV station that paid $130,000 for the film, one fifth of its budget.
+Rohmer said: "Cinema here will survive only because of television.
 Without such an alliance we won't be able to afford French films."
 The experiment paid off when the film was a theatrical hit after being released three days after its initial broadcast.
 It won the Golden Lion and the FIPRESCI Prize at the 1986 Venice Film Festival.
-It was mostly praised by film critics, although Alain Robbe-Grillet wrote an unfavorable review and stated "I didn't like it very much."
+Critics mostly praised it, though Alain Robbe-Grillet wrote an unfavorable review.

-The Sixth "Comedy and Proverb" was Boyfriends and Girlfriends (L'Ami de mon amie) in 1987.
+The Sixth "Comedy and Proverb" is Boyfriends and Girlfriends (L'Ami de mon amie, 1987).